SIBLING RIVALRY PRESS

 MISSION

-Sibling Rivalry Press proud to present the Bridges Series, a chapbook series curated by a different poet each year.
+Sibling Rivalry Press is proud to present the Bridges Series, a chapbook series curated by a different poet each year.
 The Bridges Series is dedicated to showcasing poets whose work builds connections across lives, communities, and generations—and, at times, even across the boundary between life and death.

 At its core, the Bridges Series honors poetry as an act of connection: a reaching toward another person, another truth, another way of surviving.
 These chapbooks recognize poetry’s capacity not only to link one life to another, but also—sometimes—to help carry a reader into their next day.